benjamin-wilkins/treasure-in-hiding/ch-4.md

 Suddenly, the others ran into the den.
 Rose gave them a stern telling off.

-"But it was only 5 minutes!"
+"But it was only five minutes!"

-"5 minutes is a long time of worrying where you two have gone off too."
+"Five minutes is a long time of worrying where you two have gone off too."

 "But we found some horses!"